Consecrated virgin: Modern history

+In 1962, the rite De Benedictione et Consecratione Virginum ("On the Blessing and Consecration of Virgins") was revised, the first such revision made since 1595.
+The Second Vatican Council called for a further revision.

 In 1963, the Second Vatican Council requested a revision of the rite of the consecration of virgins that was found in the Roman Pontifical.
 The revised rite was approved by Pope Paul VI and published in 1970.
-This consecration could be bestowed either on women in monastic orders or on women living in the world, the form of life that had been found in the early Church.
+This consecration could be bestowed either on nuns in monastic orders or on women living in the world, the form of life that had been found in the early Church.

 The 1970 rite of Ordo Consecrationis Virginum states the following requirements for women living in the world to receive the consecration: "that they have never married or lived in open violation of chastity; that, by their prudence and universally approved character, they give assurance of perseverance in a life of chastity dedicated to the service of the church and of their neighbor; that they be admitted to this Consecration by the Bishop who is the local Ordinary."

+The newly consecrated virgin still receives a veil as a sign of her consecration, as in ancient times.
+The nuptial symbolism of the rite was displayed particularly in the bestowal of the veil on the virgin by the bishop, as can be found in the writings of Ambrose of Milan and in the oldest liturgical sources.

 Consecrated virgins belong to the consecrated life.
 Those living in the world are not supported financially by their bishop, but must provide for their own upkeep.
 However, the early Church, a portion of the tithes went to the financial support of the virgins (Apost.
 Const.
 VIII.
 30).
 Consecrated virgins work in professions ranging from teachers and attorneys to that of firefighter.